singularityware/singularityware.github.io/_posts/recipes/2016-10-01-building-singularity-debian.md

 (See the "Version Numbering" section for help on deciding what version number to use.)

-Finally, make a new tag repesenting your version.
+Finally, make a new tag representing your version.

       git tag -s stanford/2.1.2-1_sbp16.04.1+1